strmlineapp-ux/agileflow/docs/design-system.md

 ---

 ### 3. Compact Search Input
 This pattern provides a clean, minimal interface for search functionality, especially in UIs where space is a consideration or a full search bar is not always needed.
+It is encapsulated in the reusable `/src/components/common/compact-search-input.tsx` component.

 - **Interaction:**
-  - The search input field is always present within its container (e.g., a popover) but may be visually understated.
+  - The search input is initially hidden behind an icon-only button (e.g., `<GoogleSymbol name="search" />`), which **must have a tooltip**.
+  - Clicking the button reveals the input field.
-  - The input field appears with a transparent background and no borders or box-shadow, to maintain a minimal, "inline text" look.
+  - **Crucially, the input must have a transparent background and no borders or box-shadow**, ensuring it blends seamlessly into the UI.
 - **Behavior:**
-  - The input field **must** automatically gain focus as soon as its parent popover or container becomes visible.
-This is achieved using a `useEffect` hook that triggers `searchInputRef.current?.focus()` after a short `setTimeout` (e.g., 100ms) to ensure the element is rendered and ready.
+  - The input automatically gains focus as soon as it becomes visible.
+This is achieved using a `useEffect` hook with a `setTimeout` to ensure the element is rendered and ready for focus.
+  - The input hides again if the user clicks away (`onBlur`) and the field is empty, unless `autoFocus` is true.
-- **Application:** Used for filtering lists of icons, users, or other filterable content within popovers and other compact spaces.
+- **Application:** Used for filtering lists of icons, users, or other filterable content within popovers and management pages like the Admin screen.

 ---